Best Motability hybrid cars 2021

 The Corolla uses a 1.8 or 2.0-litre petrol engine paired with an electric motor and a continuously variable transmission (CVT) to return good fuel economy (50-66mpg is claimed), low emissions (76-89g/km of CO2) and a smooth, comfortable driving experience.

-Both this Corolla hatchback and its Corolla Saloon sibling are available on Motability as of December 2019 with advance payments starting at £695.
+Both this Corolla hatchback and its Corolla Saloon sibling are available on Motability as of March 2021 with advance payments starting at £0 for the hatch, or £545 for the saloon.
 And if you like the idea of a hybrid Toyota but need more interior space, there’s always the Corolla Touring Sports estate below.

 Toyota Corolla Touring Sports estate